 U.S. natgas futures rise 4% on output drop, warmer forecasts

-May 17 (Reuters) - U.S. natural gas futures rose about 4% on Tuesday to a one-week high on a preliminary drop in daily output and forecasts for warmer weather and more air-conditioning demand over the next two weeks than previously expected.
+May 17 (Reuters) - U.S. natural gas futures rose about 4% on Tuesday to a one-week high on a preliminary drop in daily output and lifted forecasts for warmer weather and more air-conditioning demand over the next two weeks.

-Also supporting prices, power demand in Texas was expected to hit a monthly record on Tuesday as homes and businesses crank up their air conditioners to escape another spring heat wave.
+Another spring heat wave in Texas boosted power demand, which was expected to hit a monthly record on Tuesday as homes and businesses cranked up air conditioners. [nL2N2X912U]

-U.S. gas futures were up about 120% since the start of the year as higher global prices kept demand for U.S. liquefied natural gas (LNG) exports strong since Russia's Feb.
-24 invasion of Ukraine.
+U.S. gas futures were up about 122% since the start of the year as higher global prices kept demand for U.S. liquefied natural gas (LNG) exports strong since Russia invaded Ukraine.

 Gas was trading around $29 per mmBtu in Europe TRNLTTFMc1 and $20 in Asia JKMc1.
 The U.S. contract rose to a 13-year high near $9 on May 6.
 NG/EU

-The U.S. gas market remains mostly shielded from those much higher global prices because the United States is the world's top gas producer, with all the fuel it needs for domestic use while capacity constraints inhibit exports of more LNG no matter how high global prices rise.
+U.S. gas prices lag far behind global prices because the United States is the world's top producer, with all the gas it needs for domestic use while capacity constraints inhibit exports of more LNG.

 Data provider Refinitiv said average gas output in the U.S. Lower 48 states climbed to 94.8 billion cubic feet per day (bcfd) so far in May from 94.5 bcfd in April.
 That compares with a monthly record of 96.1 bcfd in November 2021.

-On a daily basis, however, output was on track to drop 1.9 bcfd to a near three-week preliminary low of 93.5 bcfd on Tuesday due mostly to declines in Pennsylvania.
-If that drop stands, it would be the biggest one-day decline since freeze-offs shut wells in early February.
-Preliminary data is often revised.
+On a daily basis, output was on track to drop 1.9 bcfd to a near three-week preliminary low of 93.5 bcfd on Tuesday due mostly to declines in Pennsylvania.
+Preliminary data is often revised, but if that drop stands, it would be the biggest one-day decline since freeze-offs shut wells in early February.

 Refinitiv projected average U.S. gas demand, including exports, would slide from 89.6 bcfd this week to 88.7 bcfd next week.
 Those forecasts were higher than Refinitiv's outlook on Monday.